ripytide/ks3-project/lesson1_graphics/slides/0-slide.md

 ## The Window Title

 First, find the comment that says *'decorate the game window'*.
 Beneath this you should see the following line of code:

 ```python
 pygame.display.set_caption("Pygame Aliens")
 ```

-This sets the **window title**.
+This is a function that sets the **window title**.

 ### Your Turn